halfmexican/vala-docs/source/tutorial/06-01-reintroduction-to-arrays.rst

 Declaring and Initializing Arrays
 ---------------------------------

-To declare an array in Vala, you specify the type of elements followed by square brackets (`[]`).
+To declare an array in Vala, you specify the type of elements followed by square brackets ``[]``.
 Here's an example:

 .. code-block:: vala

     int[] numbers = new int[5];

-In this code snippet, we declare an array called `numbers` that can store integers.
-The `new int[5]` syntax creates a new array with a length of 5, meaning it can hold up to 5 integer elements.
+In this code snippet, we declare an array called ``numbers`` that can store integers.
+The ``new int[5]`` creates a new array with a length of 5, meaning it can hold up to 5 integer elements.

 You can also initialize an array with specific values at the time of declaration: